YATHARTH-Sriv/whisper/README.md

 1. Choose option `2` to build wallet from seed
 2. Enter your saved seed
-3. Choose option `2` to join existing contract
+3. Choose option `2` to join existing confession board
 4. Enter your saved contract address

 ## Useful Links